AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 export GPU_ARCHS=gfx1100
 python setup.py install # This may take 5-10 minutes.
 Currently, `pip install .`` does not work for ROCm installation

-# Error - just remove the quantization from setup.py!
+# Error - to work around, we just remove the quantization plugins from `setup.py`
 /home/lhl/vllm/vllm/csrc/quantization/gptq/q_gemm.hip:530:20: error: no viable overloaded '='
             res2.x = __half_as_ushort(__float2half(0));
             ~~~~~~ ^ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~